 then the close-packing of the cars creates a permanent traffic jam: a

-"standing wave" trapped at the merge zone.
+"standing wave" which becomes pinned at the merge zone.

 Removing the waves could make traffic worse if